-- The Company does not publicly disclose its specific targets applicable to equity compensation programs until after the performance period is over, including specific target goals for financial metrics comprised of adjusted EBITDA and organic revenue due to potential competitive harm.
+^{} The Company does not publicly disclose its specific targets applicable to equity compensation programs until after the performance period is over, including specific target goals for financial metrics comprised of adjusted EBITDA (as further adjusted for the impact of the Momentum and RavenVolt acquisitions) and organic revenue due to potential competitive harm.
 The Committee has set performance goals that it believes are challenging, but attainable, with significant effort on the part of the Company.
 Please see Appendix A for a discussion regarding how these measures are calculated from the Company's financial statements.
-For additional information on our NEOs' fiscal year 2021 equity awards, please see "Grants of Plan-Based Awards During Fiscal Year 2021." - (1) The grant date fair value of the PSs was calculated in accordance with ASC Topic 718 using a Monte Carlo simulation that used various assumptions including an expected term based on the period from the grant date to October 31, 2024 the last day of the performance period, an expected volatility of 42.9% and a risk-free interest rate of 0.2%. - (2) The grant date fair value of the RSUs represents the closing price of ABM common stock on date of grant. - (3) In the case of Mr. Ellis, the RSUs granted in the One-Time Onboarding RSU column reflect his sign-on grant made as of December 21, 2020.
-This grant was intended to offset the outstanding equity value from his previous employer.
+For additional information on our NEOs' fiscal year 2022 equity awards, please see "Grants of Plan-Based Awards During Fiscal Year 2022."

+- The grant date fair value of the PSs was calculated in accordance with ASC Topic 718 using a Monte Carlo simulation that used various assumptions including an expected term based on the period from the grant date to October 31, 2024 the last day of the performance period, an expected volatility of 41.77% and a risk-free interest rate of 1.11%. - The grant date fair value of the RSUs represents the closing price of ABM common stock on date of grant.

-2019-2021 Performance Share Overview
+2020-2022 Performance Share Overview

-In fiscal year 2019, we granted PSs with a TSR-modifier ("2019-2021 TSR-Modified Performance Shares"), which could be earned, if at all, based on Company financial metrics comprised of adjusted EBITDA (as further adjusted for the impact of the Able acquisition), organic revenue and ROIC (the definitions for such metrics are set forth in Appendix A).
-The 2019-2021 TSR-Modified Performance Shares earned at the end of the three-year performance period (November 1, 2018 to October 31, 2021) based on Company financial metrics were subject to modification via a multiplier on a scale of 80% to 120% of the earned award based on the Company's TSR performance relative to the S&P Composite 1500 Commercial Services & Supplies Index over the three-year performance period.
-Possible payouts for the 2019-2021 TSR-Modified Performance Shares ranged from 0-240% of target shares based on achievement of the Company financial metric goals (as adjusted by the TSR-modifier, as set forth in the tables below).
+In fiscal year 2020, we granted PSs with a TSR-modifier ("2020-2022 TSR-Modified Performance Shares"), which could be earned, if at all, based on Company financial metrics comprised of adjusted EBITDA (as further adjusted for the impact of the Able, Momentum and RavenVolt acquisitions), organic revenue and ROIC (the definitions for such metrics are set forth in Appendix A).
+The 2020-2022 TSR-Modified Performance Shares were calculated at the end of the three-year performance period (November 1, 2019 to October 31, 2022) based on Company financial metrics were subject to modification via a multiplier on a scale of 80% to 120% of the earned award based on the Company's TSR performance relative to the S&P Composite 1500 Commercial Services & Supplies Index over the three-year performance period.
+Possible payouts for the 2020-2022 TSR-Modified Performance Shares ranged from 0-240% of target shares based on achievement of the Company financial metric goals (as adjusted by the TSR-modifier, as set forth in the tables below).

-Results of 2019-2021 TSR-Modified Performance Share Program
+Results of 2020-2022 TSR-Modified Performance Share Program

-Award funding levels for the 2019-2021 TSR-Modified Performance Shares are set forth in the following table.
+Award funding levels for the 2020-2022 TSR-Modified Performance Shares are set forth in the following table.